erudifi/frontend-test/README.md

 We want to implement an address picker that allows him/her to narrow down the selection through province, city, districts, and subdistricts (see gif above).

+## Deliverable

+Fork this repo and implement the province/address picker, with special attention to comments and clean code.

+Once you have implemented it, you should deploy the **built** app to Github pages.
+You can read [this article](https://itnext.io/so-you-want-to-host-your-single-age-react-app-on-github-pages-a826ab01e48) for guidance.

 ## Some guiding questions

 - What are some ways to increase the performance of this form?